Traditional Interior Design

-One of the most important aspects of traditional interior design is the silhouettes, also called the lines, of the furnishings.
-Wing-backed chairs, claw footed tables, and curved furniture pieces that imitate the 18th and 19th centuries are examples of this.
-Antiques are also often combined into this design style, but many companies sell new pieces that mimic the lines of the old.
+One of the most important aspects of traditional interior design is the silhouettes, or the lines, of the furnishings.
+Wing-backed chairs, claw-footed tables and curved furniture are classic examples of 18th and 19th-century pieces that are frequently used in traditional styles.

-Though sophisticated, traditional interior design often also highlights simplicity and comfort in its layout.
-Combinations of furniture and accessories are common in this design scheme.
-This is often done to make a feel of symmetry around a central point, such as a favourite work of art, a fireplace, or a large piece of furniture.
+This is often done to create a feeling of symmetry around a central point such as a favourite work of art, a fireplace or a large piece of furniture.

-- The Colour: The walls are characteristically painted neutral to visually ground the intricate furnishings.
-While such colours may also be used for large furnished pieces, most furniture in this type of room joins rich shades of colours like red, blue, and brown.
-Artwork and accessories often include more vibrant colours in a traditionally designed room.
+- Rich Colours: The walls are characteristically painted neutral to visually ground the intricate furnishings.
+Larger furniture items feature jewel-toned shades of red, blue, green and brown.
+Artwork and accessories often include vibrant colours that draw the eye to the centre of a traditionally designed room.

-- Wood: Rich tones are another key component in traditional interior design.
+- Dark Wood: Rich wood tones are another key component in traditional interior design.
 Dark woods like cherry, maple, and mahogany are characteristically used in furniture pieces of this style.
 These are often carved and lacquered to give them a deluxe, sophisticated feel.
-Wood floors are also considered a staple for this decor, although tile and carpet are often used as well.
+Wood floors are also considered a staple for this decor.

-- The Accents: Architectural embellishments are extensively used in this type of interior design.
-These can comprise elaborate mouldings, bevelled wood panelling, and complex tile and wood floor patterns.
-Arches, columns, and built-in cabinetry are also common features of this type of design.
+- Elaborate Accents: Traditional interior design uses architectural embellishments extensively.
+These can be elaborate mouldings, bevelled wood panelling and complex tile and wood floor patterns.
+Arches, columns and bespoke built-in cabinetry are also common features of this type of design.